cisagov/development-guide/project_setup/skeletonize-existing-repository.md

 ## Run pre-commit against existing files ##

-The skeleton will bring along with it our standard pre-commit hook configurations, including linting and other checks, within `setup-env`.
+The skeleton will bring along with it our standard pre-commit hook configurations, including linting and other checks, with `setup-env`.

 ```sh
 # Check all existing files